London Tube

 - The TUBE MAP designed by Harry Beck.

-- The logo, known as the ROUNDEL.
+- The logo, known as the Roundel.

 The Tube map was devised by Harry Beck, who created this design in 1931.
 Its schematic style makes a complex transport network easy to understand (it is schematic because it does not follow the distance scale).